d-alejandro-salas/reactJubilamos/README.md

 ## Running the Project

+1. **Install dependencies**:

+   Before running the project, ensure all necessary dependencies are installed:

 - **`npm run dev`**: Starts the development server at `http://localhost:3000`.
 - **`npm run build`**: Builds the project for production in the `dist` directory.
 - **`npm run preview`**: Previews the production build.

+### Explanation:
+- **`npm install`**: This command will install all the dependencies listed in the `package.json` file, ensuring that anyone who clones your project can run it without issues.